Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

   The disable option can be used to temporarily disable the cache without modifying the cache, while the delete option deletes it.

 --cache-links PATHS
   For files matching listed path patterns, make files in the cache read-only to avoid inadvertently poisoning the shared cache.
-Use hard links or reflinks to replay thunks, instead of copying files.
+Use hard links or reflinks to replay tasks, instead of copying files.

 --cache-readonly
   Use the cache, if enabled, to retrieve files, but do not not update the cache with any files actually built during this invocation.